visgl/luma.gl/dev-docs/RFCs/README.md

 | --- | --- | --- | --- |
 | **WIP/Draft** | | | |

+Possible other animation related RFCs:
+- integration with event handling (enter leave triggers for animations)

-## v6.0 RFCs
+## v6.x RFCs

-Current direction for luma.gl v6.0 is to focus on:
+Current direction for luma.gl v6.x is to focus on:

 * **GPGPU compute** - rich library for building and testing, WebGL1 fallbacks for transform feedback/floating point
 * **shader modules** - shader module system improvements for GPGPU